China detains staff from Australia's Crown for 'gambling crimes'

 | SYDNEY/HONG KONG

-SYDNEY/HONG KONG Australian casino giant Crown Resorts Ltd said on Monday China had detained 18 of its employees including three Australians, sending gaming stocks tumbling on concerns about their strategy for luring Chinese gamblers.
+SYDNEY/HONG KONG Australian casino giant Crown Resorts Ltd (CWN.AX) said on Monday China had detained 18 of its employees including three Australians, sending gaming stocks tumbling on concerns about their strategy for luring Chinese gamblers.

 The Sydney-listed company, 53 percent-owned by billionaire James Packer, said it had not made contact with its employees, including Australia-based head of international VIP gambling Jason O'Connor, and was not aware why they had been detained.

+Australia consular officials in Shanghai were making arrangements to visit the Australians to offer assistance, the Australian Department of Foreign Affairs and Trade said, without specifying when the meetings would take place.
+It said support and information was also being provided to the families of the employees in Australia.

-China's Foreign Ministry told Reuters in a statement that it had detained some Australian nationals for suspected "gambling crimes" without further explanation.
+China's Foreign Ministry told Reuters in a statement that it detained some Australian nationals for suspected "gambling crimes" without further explanation.
 It said it was still investigating the matter.

-Crown shares fell 14 percent, their biggest ever one-day decline, while smaller Australian rival Star Entertainment Group Ltd dropped as much as 6 percent, amid concerns about the impact the move would have on the companies' ability to attract wealthy Chinese gamblers to major new developments in Australia.
+Crown shares fell 14 percent, their biggest one-day decline, while smaller Australian rival Star Entertainment Group Ltd (SGR.AX) dropped as much as 6 percent, amid concerns about the impact the move would have on the companies' ability to attract wealthy Chinese gamblers to major new developments in Australia.

 Vitaly Umansky, an analyst at Bernstein in Hong Kong, said the detentions appeared to be a repeat of China's crackdown on South Korean casino marketing efforts a year earlier, a move seen less as an attempt to curb Chinese gambling than to keep it under domestic control.